Vidvox/vvedu/index.md

 The origin of the field is debatable.
 It is often referred to as the new fad in live performance, and there are pioneering projection designers who stake a claim on its emergence.
 However, history shows evidence of mutable images complementing music and storytelling long before the 1980’s.

-One of the first examples of projections in theater is from the 1920’s.
-German Director [Erwin Piscator](https://en.wikipedia.org/wiki/Erwin_Piscator) frequently used movie projectors to enhance his productions with the Berliner Ensemble.
-Set designer [Josef Svoboda](https://en.wikipedia.org/wiki/Josef_Svoboda)’s multimedia installations Laterna Magika and Polyekran introduced the combination of live dancers and filmed projections.

-Liquid light shows surfaced in the mid-1960’s and early 1970’s, with groups such as The [Joshua Light Show](http://www.joshualightshow.com/), accompanying performances of rock and psychedelic music.

 [Moving panoramas from the eighteenth century](http://www.open.edu/openlearn/history-the-arts/visual-art/virtual-reality-19th-century-style-the-history-the-panorama-and-balloon-view) were contiguous views of passing scenery as if seen from a boat or a train window.
 Installed on immense spools, they were scrolled past the audience behind a cutout drop-scene or proscenium which hid the mechanism from public view.
 The moving panorama usually had a narrator, styled as its “Delineator” or “Professor,” who described the scenes as they passed and added to the drama of the events depicted.

 In [Balinese shadow puppetry, or Wayang](https://en.wikipedia.org/wiki/Wayang), silhouettes of flat puppets dance behind translucent rice paper screen, backlit by flickering candles or a coconut husk oil lamp.
 Narrated by a priest, these stories communicate Bali's history, religious and spiritual teachings, poetry, and philosophy.